History

 As promised, almost exactly one year later, the first group of American volunteers arrived in Lourdes to serve the sick and dying: ten lay women, one lay man and a Canadian priest, making the name “North American Volunteers.”
 It was an exhausting and rewarding first week of service.
 During this week, the Hospitalité President invited the first volunteer to bring more Americans.
 Of the 8,000 volunteers that served the pilgrims at Lourdes in 2002, only about 10% were from the combined English-speaking countries of the United Kingdom.
 Yet, about half of the six million who made pilgrimage to Lourdes each year spoke English as a first or second language.
 Volunteers traveling together as a family encourage the service opportunity and help defray the cost by sharing group expenses.

 Over 6,700 pilgrims have journeyed to Lourdes with North American Lourdes Volunteers since its founding.
-Lourdes Volunteers has organized over 230 guided volunteer and special needs pilgrimages, including youth catechesis program with service, orientation pilgrimages for medical professionals, and pilgrimages for sick and disabled traveling to the Grotto in hope of finding healing and peace.
+Lourdes Volunteers has organized over 230 guided volunteer and supportive care pilgrimages, including youth catechesis program with service, orientation pilgrimages for medical professionals, and pilgrimages for sick and disabled traveling to the Grotto in hope of finding healing and peace.
 For more information about North American Lourdes Volunteers continue to visit our website or contact our office.